SioKCronin/website/content/vision.md

 of self identification (holiobiont, chosen family, watershed, etc.).
 To reference style culture, my signature scent is a layering of multiple scents.

-My desire is to become a poet laureate of complex emergent systems, blending my growing analytic/critical/technical toolkit alongside the embodied intuitions and communal practices of care I participate in.
+My desire is to become a poet of complex emergent systems, blending my growing critical/technical/creative toolkit alongside the embodied intuitions and communal practices of care I participate in.
 That our minds are situated at particular 3D vantage points on the waves of a multidimensional ocean motivates my enthusiasm for computing.
 My mind's preocupation with my organism prevents me from seeing events rising across subsets of the population, which is what I'm intereted in addressing to alleviave suffering in systems.
 I can't sense the population, so I collaborate with computing systems.

-From my perspective, this is the core purpose of software engineering.
+From my perspective, this
+is the core purpose of software engineering.
 Scan society.
 Find the wounds.
 Build human-computer systems to gather data, intercept information flows, propose new actions based on batch and streaming data analysis, and iterate until the "water" runs clean.
-Machine learning is a critical component of this, but for most ventures I'd say is not the bottleneck.
+I see this as reiki at the human system level.
+Machine learning is a critical component, but for most ventures I'd say is not the bottleneck.
 Exploring how we gather and store high-quality, relevant data in a performant, scalable infrastructure, and empower a diverse, creative engineering culture to build systems of moving and deriving insights from data to solve problems